COVID-19 Business Grants

 As part of our continuing response to the Coronavirus Pandemic, St Albans is operating a further Discretionary Grant scheme to support local businesses for the period from 1st of April 2021 to the 18th of July 2021, this being the date when the majority of national restrictions were brought to an end.

 This grant scheme is now closed whilst we review and assessed all applications made prior to the 1st of September 2021.
 Whether further discretionary support will be available will depend on demand and spend.
 Please keep checking this page for updates.

 'Christmas Support Payment' for 'Wet Led' Public Houses

-Pubs which predominately serve alcohol rather than provide food will be entitled to a one-off payment of £1000 for December 2020.
+Pubs which predominately serve alcohol rather than provide food were entitled to a one-off payment of £1,000 for December 2020.
 This payment is in addition to other support schemes or grants.
 The application process for this closed on 28th February 2021.

 Please note - we have been made aware of a number of 'scams' in circulation relating to grants and other financial support.
 Please be careful if you receive a phone call or an e-mail requesting bank details or asking for other personal information.
 If you believe someone has claimed or received a grant they are not entitled to, please e-mail as much detail as possible to firstname.lastname@example.org